Ready to become a pitmaster?

-The George Foreman of the simplest yet effective grills to use.
+The George Foreman is one of the simplest yet effective grills to use.
 It portable and only needs to be plugged into an outlet.

 It has two grilling plates which cook food on both sides at once, it also has a temperature range of 350 °F to 400 °F.

 All you need to do to get started is plug it in and let it preheat for 3-5 minutes.
 Different models have the option to increase or decrease the temperature.
 This knob is situated on the lid.